Black Creek Swimming Holes, Mississippi swimming hole in Mississippi

 About Black Creek Swimming Holes

 Winding through the heart of Mississippi's De Soto National Forest, Black Creek moves at its own unhurried pace — dark with tannins from surrounding pine and hardwood forests, cool enough on a summer afternoon to make you catch your breath, and clear enough to watch your feet sink into white sand below.
-This is Mississippi's only National Wild and Scenic River, and the string of unofficial swimming holes along its banks feels like a well-kept secret shared among locals, canoeists, and families who know where to look.
+This is Mississippi's only National Wild and Scenic River, and the string of unofficial swimming holes along its banks feels like a quiet find shared among locals, canoeists, and families who know where to look.

 The Setting and Landscape